2024 alberta sport recognition award Winners

 Drew Fischer exemplifies excellence in officiating.
 He demonstrates unwavering dedication to his craft and a profound commitment to mentoring and developing the next generation of referees.

+His journey began in Calgary, where he honed his skills as a young referee.
 His recent recognition as the top referee in the MLS for the 2024 season underscores his exceptional performance and the respect he commands within the professional soccer community.

 Beyond his on-field achievements, Drew actively contributes to the growth of the refereeing community.
 He consistently mentors young referees in Calgary, sharing his invaluable experience and insights.